BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Blessed are the peacemakers: for they shall be called the children of God.” - Matthew 5:9 (KJV) (I Brandon Roger Kastning Am Theough With That)

+“Blessed are they which are persecuted for righteousness' sake: for theirs is the kingdom of heaven.” - Matthew 5:10 (KJV)